carloslievanot/EscapeRoom/README.md

 A set of tasks must be completed to escape the apartment.
 These tasks are randomly ordered but follow a logical progression.
 You must:

 - Turn on a lamp, which provides hints for the next task.
-- Turn on a laptop, which displays hints for the following task.
 - Turn on a TV, providing hints for the next objective.
 - Collect objects and place them on a weighing scale to reach a specific weight.
 - Open and close the doors, including the bedroom, bathroom, and main door.